Paula Stone: Television

 Broadway shows.
 The plays were tried in summer stock and considered for production on Broadway.

 Marriage

-Stone announced that she intended to marry cafe owner Walter Mason in 1937, but she did not.
-She wed orchestra leader Duke Daly (whose real name was Linwood A. Dingley), July 16, 1939 at the Wilshire Methodist Church in Los Angeles.
-Daly, 30, resided in Miami, Florida before moving to Beverly Hills in June 1939.
-He joined the Canadian RAF in January 1942 and flew many missions over Germany before he was killed in action on the return leg of a night-time bombing raid over Duisburg, Germany, May 13, 1943.
-Paula Stone later married Michael Sloane in 1946.
+Stone wed orchestra leader Duke Daly (whose real name was Linwood A. Dingley) on July 16, 1939, at the Wilshire Methodist Church in Los Angeles.
+Daly, 30, resided in Miami, Florida, before moving to Beverly Hills in June 1939.
+He joined the Canadian RAF in January 1942 and flew many missions over Germany before he was killed in action on the return leg of a nighttime bombing raid over Duisburg, Germany, on May 13, 1943.
+Stone later married Michael Sloane in 1946.
+She had a son and a daughter.

-Paula Stone died in Sherman Oaks, California, in 1997.
+Stone died on December 23, 1997, at Sherman Oaks Medical Center in Sherman Oaks, California, aged 85.